in this section

-The procedure usually takes about an hour, depending on the extent of your particular anatomy, tissues, and procedure.
-Appropriate arrangements will be made so that you'll be observed for the first night after the procedure
+The procedure usually takes about an hour or two, depending on the extent of your particular anatomy, tissues, and procedure.
+Appropriate arrangements will be made so that you'll be observed for the first night after the procedure.

 We suggest a "no tears" product.
 Do not rub the area vigorously.
-The sutures are typically removed from the incisions within 4-6 days, and replaced with steri-strips.
+The sutures are typically removed from the incisions at about 7 days, and replaced with steri-strips.
 These remain in place for several days.

 Although you will be up and around in a day or two, you should plan to rest as much as possible for the first week.
 Do not do anything that requires straining or heavy exercise for at least 10-14 days.
 Likewise, you should avoid vigorous activity, including sex, for two weeks after surgery, this will reduce the incidence of swelling or bleeding.
 Walking and stretching are encouraged.
 You should have someone walk with you for the first week, in case you get tired.
 You should avoid bending over for about three weeks, and avoid alcohol, steam baths, and saunas for four weeks after surgery.
 The eyelid areas may be numb for weeks to months, and so heating pads and sun lamps are to be absolutely avoided.
 Sun exposure is discouraged for at least the first few months.